Erdk/introtoprofiling/README.md

 rayIntersectsWithNode | function called by getClosestInsect rayIntersectsWithSphereTemp | function called by rayIntersectsWithNode

 Numbers in 'called' column denotes respectively number of calls in scope of the parent and number of total calls.
-Similarily to '-p' with '-q\<symspec>' you could inspect call graph of function you choose:
+Analogous to '-p' switch with '-q\<symspec>' you could inspect call graph of function you choose:

 ```bash
 $ gprof -b -qrayIntersectsWithNode bin/c-ray-prof gmon.out